IsfarAkshar/Retrieval-Augmented-Question-Answering-RAG-/README.md

 - FAISS

 ## Usage
-Open `rag_colab.ipynb` in Google Colab and run cells sequentially.
+Open the ipynb file in Google Colab and run cells sequentially.